-Conor Hall ’13 is spending the final semester of his college career abroad, spending time in Vietnam, Morocco and Bolivia, as well as California.
+Conor Hall ’13 is spent the final semester of his college career abroad, spending time in Vietnam, Morocco and Bolivia, as well as California.

 Although the Austin, Texas, native walked in May’s graduation ceremonies with his twin brother Patrick, and sister Maura, he’s completing his final credits through this study overseas.
 Though thankfully now in remission, a diagnosis of Hodgkin’s lymphoma at the beginning of his junior year required Hall taking time off from coursework for chemotherapy and radiation treatments.